espena/sosicon/README.markdown

 Contributors are most welcome!

 ## Online version
-An online SOSI file converter is available on [https://app.sosicon.espenandersen.no](app.sosicon.espenandersen.no).
+A working web version of Sosicon is available on [https://app.sosicon.espenandersen.no](app.sosicon.espenandersen.no).
-No need to install biaries, just run it in your browser.
+No need to install binaries, just run the converter in your browser.
 This web application uses a WebAssembly version of Sosicon.
 The conversion runs right in your browser, no data files are uploaded to the web server.

+As of now, the web version only supports Shapefile conversion.
+Memory restrictions may limit the maximum SOSI file size to be successfully processed.
+In these cases, revert to a locally installed version of sosicon.

 ## Features
 *  Swift conversion